 For less expensive items, like cute tops or a fun pair of pants that are on sale, ahead and get printed, bright, and fun colors to bring some vibrancy to my office attire.
 It’s important to note where your money is going.
 Don’t spend a ton of money on a printed top you’ll only wear a couple of times a year.
 Save that money for the perfect pair of trousers.

 Always buy items on sale!
 Departments stores and specialty stores like Ann Taylor, LOFT, JCrew, always have sales going on!
 Like all the time.
 There is no need to buy something at full price.
 If you find an item you like, save it on Pinterest or on your account to come back to it over the weekend.
-Sales usually happen on the weekends or on holidays.
+Sales usually happen on the weekends or holidays.
 When shopping online use tools like Honey or RetailMeNot to find coupon codes!
 If you’re at the store ask an associate when the next sale will be and if they offer a price adjustment period.
 Many retailers now give you a price adjustment if the price is lowered within a certain amount of days of original purchase.
 Make sure to check out their website’s FAQ section for specifics.

 Know what you’re looking for before you go shopping!
 Always shop with intention, unless you’re shopping for fun and just browsing to see what you like.
 Have a list of items you need.
 This is the reason for the essentials list.
 It’s important to know what you want before you shop online or at a store.
-When you go in without a purpose you walk aimlessly around the store, try some things on and then you end up buying something that goes with nothing in your closet.
+When you go in without a purpose you wander around the store, try some things on and then you end up buying something that goes with nothing in your closet.

 Consider the big picture.
 Before you purchase any item consider how it will add to your wardrobe.
 What do you already own that you can wear it with?
 Does it match your wardrobe?
 Don’t buy a single piece you’re not sure what to pair with.